 A very comfortable movie, I really like the pace and plot of this movie.
 After watching it, I want to get the book "Mastering the Art of French Cooking" and read it, hahaha.

 The plot is about Julie's dissatisfaction with her job and her decision to replicate all 524 recipes in famous chef Julia's cookbook within a year.
-The movie interweaves between the stories of Julie and Julia, and the story is actually quite ordinary, but fortunately, the tone and cinematography are quite healing.
+The movie alternates between the stories of Julie and Julia.
+The story is actually quite ordinary, but fortunately, the tone and shots are quite healing.

 {{< notice notice-tip >}}